Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Methodology

 \subsubsection{Consumers}

 We assume a single representative agent acting on behalf of all consumers.
-Its decision variables include the electricity consumption and capacity purchased in the CM, grouped in the set $\Gamma^{C} = \left\{\left.d^E_{\omega, t}\right|t\in\mathcal{T}, \omega\in\Omega, d^{C} \geq 0 \right\}$.
-Consumers maximise the expected consumer surplus, which is defined as the difference between the integral of willingness to pay (WTP) functions for energy $f^{E}$ and capacity $f^{C}$ and the procurement cost (product of price and quantity purchased).
+Its decision variables include the electricity consumption and capacity purchased in the CM, grouped in the set $\Gamma^{\text{CM}} = \left\{\left.d^E_{\omega t}\right|t\in\mathcal{T}, \omega\in\Omega, d^{\text{CM}} \geq 0 \right\}$.
+Consumers maximise the expected consumer surplus, which is defined as the difference between the integral of willingness to pay (WTP) functions for energy $f^{E}$ and capacity $f^{\text{CM}}$ and the procurement cost (product of price and quantity purchased).

 The demand curves for electricity can take diverse shapes, ranging from perfectly price-inelastic to perfectly price-elastic curves.
 In this work, in line with \cite{de_jonghe_optimal_2012}, we assume that the demand curve for electricity at each time interval has two segments.
-The first segment is perfectly elastic and demands electricity between 0 and $D^{fix}_{\omega,t}$ with a willingness to pay up to $B$.
-The second segment is a price-elastic linear demand curve where the willingness to pay ranges from $0$ to $B$ for consumption between 0 and $D^{flex}_{\omega,t}$.
+The first segment is perfectly elastic (horizontal) for the willingness to pay for electricity up to the quantity demanded of $D^{\text{fix}}_{\omega t}$ is constant at $B$.
+The second segment is a price-elastic linear demand curve, with willingness to pay ranging from $0$ to $B$ for consumption between $0$ and $D^{\text{flex}}_{\omega t}$.
 This demand curve helps ensure price uniqueness and resolve dual degeneracy issues in systems with high shares of renewables and storage.
 The WTP function for energy $f^E$ is included in the model using the equations below.

-The CM function is represented similarly, and it often has more segments with differing levels of elasticity.
-The CM function $f^C(d^C)$ represents the WTP for capacity, and is a monotonically decreasing function.
+The CM function is represented similarly and often has more segments with varying levels of elasticity.
+The CM function $f^\text{CM}(d^\text{CM})$ represents the WTP for capacity, and is a monotonically decreasing function.
 It consists of $N$ segments, with differing levels of elasticity.
-The first segment is perfectly price-elastic, willing to pay the capacity market price cap $B^C_1$ for any capacity between 0 and $D^{\text{C-fix}}$.
+The first segment is perfectly price-elastic (horizontal), willing to pay up to the capacity market price cap $B^C_1$ for any capacity between 0 and $D^{\text{C-fix}}$.
 In the last segment, the WTP $B^C_N$ decreases to zero as $d^C$ reaches the maximum capacity the CM aims to procure.
-The $N-2$ segments in between are flexible (lengths $D_n^{\text{C-flex}}$, starting prices $B^C_n$, with $B^C_N = 0$) and they are parametrized based on net-CONE.
+The $N-2$ segments in between are flexible (lengths $D_n^{\text{C-flex}}$, starting prices $B^C_n$, with $B^C_N = 0$) and they are parametrized based on the net cost of new entry (CONE).
 Given this structure, the function can be represented as: